Graph Parameters, Universal Obstructions, and WQO

-The most celebrated partial-orderings on graphs that are known to be wqo on all graphs are the \textsl{minor} relation and the \textsl{immersion} relation.
-Given two graphs $H$ and $G,$ we say that $H$ is a \emph{minor} (resp. \emph{immersion}) of $G$ if a graph isomorphic to $H$ can be obtained by a subgraph of $G$ after contracting (lifting) edges and we denote this by $H≤_{\mathsf{m}}G$ (resp. $H≤_{\mathsf{i}}G$).
-The fact that $≤_{\mathsf{m}}$ is a wqo on all graphs is known as the Robertson and Seymour theorem and was proved by Robertson and Seymour in the 20th volume of their Graph Minor series \cite{RobertsonSXX}.
-Also the fact that $≤_{\mathsf{i}}$ is a wqo was proved in the 23th volume of the same series \cite{RobertsonS10GraphminorsXXIII}.
+The most celebrated quasi-orderings on graphs that are known to be well-quasi-orderings on all graphs are the \textsl{minor} relation and the \textsl{immersion} relation.
+Given two graphs $H$ and $G$, we say that $H$ is a \emph{minor} (resp. \emph{immersion}) of $G$ if a graph isomorphic to $H$ can be obtained from a subgraph of $G$ after contracting (resp. lifting\footnote{See \autoref{gt_conc} for the definition of a contraction and \autoref{immersion_subsection} for the definition of lifting.}) edges and we denote this by $H \leqslant_{\mathsf{m}} G$ (resp. $H \leqslant_{\mathsf{i}} G$).
+The fact that $\leqslant_{\mathsf{m}}$ is a wqo on all graphs is known as the Robertson-Seymour theorem and was proved by Robertson and Seymour in the 20th paper of their Graph Minors series \cite{RobertsonS04GraphMinorsXX}.
+Also the fact that $\leqslant_{\mathsf{i}}$ is a wqo was proved in the 23th paper of the same series \cite{RobertsonS10GraphminorsXXIII}.
 Therefore, condition~\textbf{B} holds for both relations.
-Also, algorithms for condition \textbf{C} for $≤_{\mathsf{m}}$ (resp. $≤_{\mathsf{i}}$) were given in \cite{RobertsonS95b,KawarabayashiKR12Thedisjoint} (resp. \cite{GroheKMW11Findingtopological}).
-This directly implies that every $≤_{\mathsf{m}}$-closed (resp. $≤_{\mathsf{m}}$-closed) graph class has a polynomial membership checking algorithm.
+Also, algorithms for condition \textbf{C} for $\leqslant_{\mathsf{m}}$ (resp. $\leqslant_{\mathsf{i}}$) were given in \cite{RobertsonS95b,KawarabayashiKR12Thedisjoint} (resp. \cite{GroheKMW11Findingtopological}).
+This directly implies that every minor-closed (resp. immersion-closed) graph class admits a finite characterization and a polynomial recognition algorithm.